Britain's financial watchdog toughens rules for credit brokers

-LONDON (Reuters) - Britain’s financial regulator has imposed stricter rules on companies that help people to find a loan, saying some credit brokers were treating customers in a “blatantly unfair” way and causing serious harm.
+LONDON, Dec 1 (Reuters) - Britain’s financial regulator has imposed stricter rules on firms that help customers to find a loan, saying that poor practice in the credit broking market is causing serious harm.

-Credit brokers are a gateway to payday lenders, a sector the FCA has already cracked down on by introducing a cap on interest rates from January, when the tougher rules on credit brokers also come in.
+Credit brokers often act as a gateway to payday lenders, a sector the FCA has already cracked down on by introducing a cap on interest rates from January, when the tougher rules on credit brokers also come in.

 Customers will also have a 14-day right of cancellation for contracts made online.